Iggy Azalea Says She Knew Demi Lovato Had Relapsed Before ‘Sober’ Was Released

-During an interview with ET, Iggy Azalea revealed that she had knowledge of Demi Lovato’s relapse long before everyone else did, and said she had many worries about it, not just for Demi’s well-being but also fears about how the media might warp the story should it leak.
+During an interview with ET, Iggy Azalea revealed that she had knowledge of Demi Lovato’s relapse long before everyone else did, and said she had many worries about it, not just for Demi’s well-being but also about how the media might warp the story should it leak.

 “I had known about it, as a close friend… So I had really wanted for her to be the one to tell people that.
 And I worried a lot, as her friend, that something was going to leak or somebody would somehow take that and use it negatively against her, or to make her seem like she’s got a secret.”

 So it probably came as a huge relief for Iggy when she heard “Sober” along with the rest of the world.
 Because although she’d known about the relapse, she didn’t know that Demi was recording the confession song.
-Iggy elaborated.
+Iggy elaborated,

 “It’s not my business to say to my friend, ‘You need to fess up,'” she continued.
 “But as a friend, you worry and you’re like, ‘Oh, my God, my friend, she has this thing that people can use against her and I really want her to own it.’
 And she did!”